 – Dana Smith, The Guardian, 2014

-The flash of insight that followed was that this was a perfect description of his product management experiences – a very unpredictable schedule of successful experimental outcomes, coupled with a strong (retroactive) sense of that the outcomes where mostly controlled, with a light sprinkling of luck.
+The flash of insight that followed was that this was a perfect description of his product management experiences – a very unpredictable schedule of successful experimental outcomes, coupled with a strong (retroactive) sense that the outcomes were mostly controlled, with a light sprinkling of luck.
 Particularly because, when investigating why results may not have panned out as expected, it often turns out to be due to factors entirely out of your control.

 Despite having worked at some of the most data-driven companies in the world, Josh has learned that data is a useful tool, but certainly not something to put blind faith into!

 Josh shares a perfect example of different approaches to tackling problems based purely on the number of people asking for fixes – pothole repairs in Melbourne, Australia.
 The mayor there initially tried repairing potholes based on “severity” (size of the hole) and proximity (whether the holes were all clustered around similar areas) – these could be analogous to the number of bug reports, or whether the bugs were all focused within a particular functional part of the product.
 What they found was that the number of reports – of unhappy residents/users – barely changed.
 There were still a lot of complaints.

 However, when they analysed the most common routes that people would drive along – the literal user journeys – and focused their budget on repairing the potholes along those routes, the impact was huge.
 The number of complaints plummeted!

 Focus on solving problems based on your users’ journeys, not just on the “obvious” issues that are right in front of you, or which lots of customers/execs are focused on.